cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

 `document.getElemetsByTagName()`, `document.querySelectorAll()` and such.
 In
 fact, it was my experience with `document.querySelectorAll()` that motivated me to write this post.

+NodeLists aren't exactly part of the JavaScript but they are instead part of the DOM APIs the browsers provide through JavaScript.
+The relationship between DOM and JavaScript is beyond the scope of this article but knowing that NodeLists aren't exactly part of JavaScript language itself might be useful in understanding the relationship between JavaScript arrays and NodeLists.

 Careful readers of the W3C definition will note that arrays in most languages, like JavaScript, are almost what this definition implies NodeLists are: